Meifeng1510/LuauDocs/GarbageCollection/Guide/LuauGarbageCollectorInDepth.md

 ---

+### **Free List Management**
+- **Per-Page Free Lists**:
+  - Each page maintains a free list (`freeList`) of deallocated blocks.
+This ensures efficient reuse of freed memory for future allocations of the same size class.
+  - Pages also use a bump pointer (`freeNext`) for initial allocations, reducing setup overhead and fragmentation.

+- **Global Free Lists**:
+  - Free pages for both GCO and non-GCO blocks are tracked using global free lists (`freegcopages` and `freepages`), ensuring O(1) allocation for pages with available space.

+---

 ### **Memory Management Techniques**

 1. **Size Classes:**
    - Block sizes are rounded up into predefined size classes to optimize page usage and reduce fragmentation.
-   - Size classes are configured using the `SizeClassConfig` strategy, ensuring balanced memory allocation.
+   - Size classes are configured using the `SizeClassConfig`, ensuring balanced memory allocation.

 2. **Per-Page Allocation:**
    - **Bump Pointer Allocation:** Allocates blocks sequentially within a page.